Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave background: Parameter Estimation for multi-component injection

 \subsubsection{Probability-probability plot}

-We compute the percentile of the injected parameters value along the given posterior distribution in each analysis.
-We then collect 500 different percentiles from each analysis, sort them in ascending order, and compute the cumulative fraction corresponding to each percentile to create the probability-probability plot.
-Fig.\@ \ref{fig:pp-plot} is the probability-probability plots for two different recovery models against multiple component injection mentioned in Sec.\@\ref{subsubsec:Plmmodel}.
-For the single component recovery (Galactic-plane), we plot the recovery of injected parameters of the same component which is shown in the left plot of Fig.\@ \ref{fig:pp-plot}.
+We compute the percentile of the value of the injected parameters along the given posterior distribution in each analysis.
+We then collect 500 different percentiles from each analysis, sort them in ascending order, and compute the cumulative fraction corresponding to each percentile to create the probability-probability plot. \figref{fig:pp-plot} is the probability-probability plots for two different recovery models against injection of multiple components mentioned in Sec.\@\ref{subsubsec:Plmmodel}.
+For single component recovery (Galactic-plane), we plot the recovery of injected parameters of the same component, which is shown in the left plot of \figref{fig:pp-plot}.
+We note that the shape of the curve fully depends on the prior assumptions and ranges, and hence the plot on the left of \figref{fig:pp-plot} does not necessarily indicate the level of bias.
+Nevertheless, that still proves the expected systematic failure in parameter estimation with a single-component recovery model, not an unfortunate realization of the results.